mrob27/portalgun/README.txt

  20151006 mrob27: Reformat everything (spaces, tabs, indentation, etc.).
 Use right-click for shooting orange portals.
 You can now only shoot portals onto steel blocks.

+TODO
+ Extra portals get created sometimes, possibly because of mishandling of nxt_id and failure to deal with entity deactivation/reactivation

+ Portals become "dark" when their position is inside a node.
+The proper fix here is to use better checks for deciding which way portal should face.

+ Portals are invisible when seen from behind, even though they still work.

+ Set player's velocity appropriately when exiting portal.
+On the forums, Hybrid Dog suggested (forum.minetest.net/viewtopic.php?f=9&t=12772#p184677) this can be done by creating an invisible, nonpointable entity (we'd need one per player) and doing set_attach on it (similarly to how boats work), then set the object's velocity, and then do a set_detach in a minetest.after callback to release the player after the engine has effected the velocity change.
+But actual experiments with the boat mod seem to indicate this won't work: the player's velocity returns to 0 as soon as they are detached.
+So they would need to remain attached as long as they're still airborne, using a globalstep to detect when the invisible carrier hits something.

 HOW TO PLAY:
  At present the only way to get a portal gun is to play Creative mode